CivicActions/nebula/ProcessJournal.md

 We had an Ideation meeting using Trello in which we collected ideas.

 We performed a simple "JK" exercise to vote on the various ideas.
+Started formulating problem statement for top idea.

-1:00 AM Pacific
+1:00 PM Pacific

 We broke for research and story writing to reconvene shortly.

+2:00 PM Pacific

+Met with Martha Oglive, researcher at Oklahoma health science center, previously at NIH.
+Martha validated problem statement and provided input and prioritization on user stories.
+Also discussed next steps for UX as well as technical architecture questions.